interactive-pioneers/iptools-jquery-modal/README.md

 ## Features

-- Display content inside overlay from:
+- Display content inside modal overlay from:
   - static container in DOM by ID
   - AJAX endpoint that delivers markup
   - Rails UJS-driven AJAX that delivers a partial